Victor Robles Player Props: Nationals vs. Rays

-On Tuesday, Victor Robles (coming off going 0-for-3) and the Washington Nationals face the Tampa Bay Rays, whose starting pitcher will be Josh Fleming.
-First pitch is at 7:05 PM ET.
+On Wednesday, Victor Robles (on the back of going 2-for-4) and the Washington Nationals play the Tampa Bay Rays, whose starting pitcher will be Shane McClanahan.
+First pitch is at 1:05 PM ET.

-In his last game he had a hitless showing (0-for-3) against the Rays.
+He racked up two hits (going 2-for-4) in his last game against the Rays.

 Victor Robles Game Info & Props vs. the Rays